 It's 1975, and Sonobeat is entering its eighth year of operation.
-Coming off an important but barren 1974, during which Sonobeat co-founder Bill Josey Sr. spends months outfitting his new recording studio nestled in the hill country of Central Texas, Sonobeat releases its first record in almost two years, Arma Harper's folk single, Just One Too Many Times backed with Plea for Freedom.
+Coming off two important but mostly barren previous years, during which Sonobeat co-founder Bill Josey Sr. spends months outfitting his new recording studio nestled in the hill country of Central Texas, Sonobeat releases its first record in almost two years, Arma Harper's folk single, Just One Too Many Times backed with Plea for Freedom.
 For Arma's single, Bill moves vinyl single mastering and pressing away from high-end Sidney J. Wakefield & Company, which Sonobeat has used exclusively since 1968, to less expensive Nashville Records.

 Arma (Harper) • Just One Too Many Times b/w Plea for Freedom • PF-121